-The practicalities of providing these opportunities are a welcome challenge at JFS where all staff are happy to give their time, and goodwill to run the activities and workshops.
-The quality of provision adds value to participation and some clubs are able to utilise the length of the lunch break, whilst others use time after school ‘extended services’ and there is transport available accordingly.
+The practicalities of providing these opportunities are a welcome challenge at JFS where all staff are happy to give their time and goodwill to run the activities and workshops.
+Some clubs are run at lunch break, whilst others are after school, ‘Extended Services’, and there is transport available accordingly.

 The trips we offer are a chance for our students to deeper engage with the school curriculum, and to seek opportunities for learning and to reward those who have shown commitment and effort in their studies.
-Successful trips have included a visit to the Houses of Parliament, and to Germany for the Belsen75 project.
+Successful trips have included a visit to the Houses of Parliament, The Guardian newspaper, debating competitions held at South Hampstead School and to Germany for the Belsen75 project.

-For the last two years we have been privileged to welcome Lord Mann the governments independent advisor on anti-Semitism.
-He has spoken to the year 12 students about his work and his aims for what he wishes to achieve with politician and sportsmen alike.
+For the last four years, we have been privileged to welcome Lord Mann, Independent Advisor on anti-Semitism to the Government, and a member of the House of Lords.
+He has spoken to our Year 12 students about his work and his aims for what he wishes to achieve with politicians and sportsmen alike.

-The Sixth Form has the opportunity to welcome a Peer from the House of Lords as part of the ‘Peers in Schools’ programme.
-This is an opportunity to hear first-hand of the work carried out by a member of the House of Lords, to ask questions on a range of matters and to gain an understanding of how the Lords contribute to the making of our laws and statutes.
+The Sixth Form have also had the opportunity to welcome other Peers from the House of Lords as part of the ‘Peers in Schools’ Programme.
+This is an opportunity to hear, first-hand, of the work carried out by a member of the House of Lords, to ask questions on a range of matters and to gain an understanding of how the Lords contribute to the making of our laws and statutes.

 Clubs and Societies: